Grandview Area Residents Association (GARA) Constitution

 The Executive Committee shall be elected at an Annual general Meeting and shall comprise a maximum of twelve voting members, and additional two youth members with non-voting privileges.

-The Annual General Meeting shall be held in the month of November or December each year.
+The Annual General Meeting shall be held in the month of October or November of each year.

 At least 14 (fourteen) day notice shall be given in the case of the Annual General Meeting and/or Special General Meeting, and such notice shall specify the business to be transacted at the meeting.
 Notice on the association website shall be considered sufficient.